Maria Reiche

 Maria Reiche Grosse-Neumann (15 May 1903 – 8 June 1998) was a German-born Peruvian mathematician, archaeologist, and technical translator.
 She is known for her research into the Nazca Lines, which she first saw in 1941 together with American historian Paul Kosok.
 Known as the "Lady of the Lines", Reiche made the documentation, preservation and public dissemination of the Nazca Lines her life's work.

 She was widely recognized as the curator of the lines and lived nearby to protect them.
-She received recognition as Doctor Honoris Causa by the National University of San Marcos and the Universidad Nacional de Ingenieria in Lima.
+She received recognition as Doctor Honoris Causa by the National University of San Marcos and the Universidad Nacional de Ingeniería in Lima.
 Reiche helped gain national and international attention for the Nazca Lines; Peru established protection, and they were designated a UNESCO World Heritage Site in 1994.

 Following her death, her former home in Nazca was converted into a museum, the Museo Maria Reiche.
 She is honored as the namesake of Maria Reiche Neuman Airport in Nazca, the Park Maria Reiche in Miraflores and of some fifty schools and other institutions in Peru.
 The 115th anniversary of her birth was commemorated with a Google Doodle in May 2018.